 As will soon become apparent, I am not a film critic.
-But since so many of us are stuck at home, and none of us has a trip to plan or game to attend, why not delve into the world of soccer-related books, films and other such distractions?
+But since I spent most of the past year stuck at home and couldn’t plan groundhopping trips or go to games, I decided to delve further into the world of soccer-related books, films and other such distractions.

-For today, I bring you untrained and uneducated reactions to a couple of films which are kind of about football, but really about its place in society and our minds.
+Thus I present to you my untrained and uneducated reactions to a couple of films which are kind of about football, but really about its place in society and our minds.

-First up, one that you’ve probably heard of lately, as it was just released on Netflix and comes from a known (by some) source.
-The English Game is a six-part “period drama,” I think they call them, from the creator of Downton Abbey.
-I generally run like hell from anything called a period drama, but hey, this one had my favorite game in it, and seemed to be about an actual time in the actual history of the game.
-Also, I am now 100% unemployed until the travel industry comes back, so what the hell else am I going to write about?
+First up, one that you’ve probably heard if you have a Netflix subscription, plus it comes from a known (by some) source.
+The English Game is a six-part “period drama,” as I think it’s called, from the creator of Downton Abbey.
+I generally run like hell from anything related to a period drama, but hey, this one had my favorite game in it, and seemed to be about an actual time in the actual history of the game.
+And since I was 100% unemployed during the pandemic, what the hell else was I going to write about?

 And so I wandered into the world of period dramas — and it was about what I expected.
 Everybody was beautiful, they were all well dressed, there was lots and lots of over-the-top dialogue, clichés abounded, and the whole thing was utterly marinated in the English obsession with class.
 I suppose this is what one gets from Downton Abbey, as well, but I would rather stand in the rain on an uncovered terrace for 14 consecutive National League South games than watch five minutes of that show.